wp-plugins/easy-testimonials/readme.txt

 = Outputting Testimonials =
 * To output a Random Testimonial, place the shortcode [random_testimonial] in the desired area of the Page or Post Content.
-* To ouput a list of All Testimonials, place the shortcode [testimonials] in the desired area of the Page or Post Content.
+* To output a list of All Testimonials, place the shortcode [testimonials] in the desired area of the Page or Post Content.
 * To output a Testimonial in the Sidebar, use the Widgets section of your WordPress Theme, Accessible on the Appearance Menu in the WordPress Admin.

 = Options =
 * To control the destination of the "Read More" link, set the path in the Testimonials Read More Link field.
-* To diplay any Featured Images that you have attached to your Testimonials, check the box next to Show Testimonial Image.
+* To display any Featured Images that you have attached to your Testimonials, check the box next to Show Testimonial Image.

 == Frequently Asked Questions ==